Posted on 1 Comment

 Or we’d wander farther – over to Hover’s Woods; or (just beyond the woods) to the Gravel Pit.
 Which had water in it.
 This is where we went fishing.
 Or swimming.

 With the help of a neighbor, we put up a rope swing – in a big (dead) Elm tree at the edge of the gravel pit.
-Two (manila) ropes descended from a high branch of the elm; and to these we attached a piece of steel pipe (with an eye-bolt near each end) making a trapeze, which, at rest, could be reached from the edge of the bank above the water.
+Two (manila) ropes descended from a high branch of the elm; and to these we attached a piece of galvanized steel pipe (with an eye-bolt near each end) making a trapeze, which, at rest, could be reached from near the edge of the bank above the water.
 And there happened to be a (live) Shag-bark Hickory tree (favorably positioned) a bit farther away from the water.
 So we nailed 2×4’s to the trunk of this Hickory, making a ladder to a small platform, 10 or 12 feet up.

 So a person could get himself onto this platform, and someone else could throw him up the trapeze.